Customs Clearance - Meaning, Scope and Documentation

-Customs departments have offices at all sea ports, air ports and border gateways which are essentially the exit and entry points for people and cargo movements into and out of the country.
+Customs departments have offices at all seaports, airports and border gateways that are essentially the exit and entry points for people and cargo movements into and out of the country.

 Customs agencies are empowered to make arrests, confiscate goods and enjoy powers similar to that of police departments.

-Cargo imported into the country through any point of entry is warehoused at Customs bonded area under customs jurisdiction until it is released after clearance.
+Cargo imported into the country from any point of entry is warehoused at Customs bonded area under customs jurisdiction until it is released after clearance.

 Customs clearance work involves preparation and submission of documentations required to facilitate export or imports into the country, representing client during customs examination, assessment, payment of duty and co taking delivery of cargo from customs after clearance along with documents.

 Some of the documents involved in customs clearance are :

 - Exports Documentation: Purchase order from Buyer, Sales Invoice, Packing List, Shipping Bill, Bill of Lading or Airway Bill, Certificate of Origin and any other specific documentation as specified by the buyer, or as required by financial institutions or LC terms or as per importing country regulations.

 - Imports Documentation: Purchase Order from Buyer, Sales Invoice of supplier, Bill of Entry, Bill of Lading or Airway bill, Packing List, Certificate of Origin, and any other specific documentation required by the buyer, or financial institution or the importing country regulation.

 Customs Agents prepare the document of Shipping Bills in the house for submission while rests of the documents are obtained from the client.
 Preparing shipping bill involves Classification of cargo under specific classification that is a critical activity in the entire process.